Little Italy, Manhattan: History

 In 2004 Tonelli said, "Today, Little Italy is a veneer—50 or so restaurants and cafés catering to tourists, covering a dense neighborhood of tenements shared by recent Chinese immigrants, young Americans who can't afford Soho, and a few remaining real live Italians."
 This sentiment has also been echoed by Italian culture and heritage website ItalianAware.
 The site has called the dominance of Italians in the area "relatively short-lived".
 It attributes this to the quick financial prosperity many Italians achieved, which allowed them to leave the cramped neighborhood for areas in Brooklyn and Queens.
 The site also goes on to state that the area is currently referred to as Little Italy more out of nostalgia than as a reflection of a true ethnic population.

 In 2010, Little Italy and Chinatown were listed in a single historic district on the National Register of Historic Places.
 Little Italy, by this point, was shrinking rapidly.

-Foods and traditions that were invented in Little Italy include sausage and peppers and the rainbow cookie.
-In addition, the Italian-American Christmas Eve tradition of the Feast of the Seven Fishes originated in Little Italy back in the late 1800s.